Cooper School, Bicester: Catchment area

 Most of its students come from the north and east of Bicester and surrounding villages which include, amongst others, Charlton-on-Otmoor, Launton, Finmere, Fringford, Stratton Audley and Hethe.

-Uniform

-Since September 2008, The Cooper School has had a radical change of uniform.
-This now includes a black blazer, white shirt and school tie (black, gold and blue), which is essentially the same style of uniform that the school had when it first opened in the 1970s.
-In addition, as of September 2013, The Cooper School has made black jumpers or blouses a compulsory part of the uniform.

 The Sixth Form

 In 2011 a new sixth-form building, called the Post 16 Centre, was constructed and opened to students in September of the same year.
 The current head of sixth form at The Cooper School is Jennifer Post, and there are currently over 200 students in Years 12 and 13.